 1. Overview

-Certain provides several support levels based on the various needs of Certain customers.
-Certain customers may identify their support level by contacting their Account Executive or Customer Success Manager.
+Certain customers can identify their support level by contacting their Account Executive or Customer Success Manager.

 2. Product Support Services